Skin Food: Company

 Skin Food has seen increase in sales from foreign visitors and have opened outlets outside South Korea such as Taiwan, Philippines, China, Indonesia, Malaysia, Singapore, Japan and Hong Kong in Asia and many others in Europe and the Americas.
-Korean actors & actresses such as Shin Won-ho, Lee Jong-suk, Kang Tae-oh, Im Si-wan, Ryu Jun-yeol, Sung Yu-ri, Lee Min-jung, Ha Yeon-soo, Kim Yoo-jung, Shin Eun-soo and Brazilian singer Stephanie Garden were featured in Skin Food Korea commercials.
+Korean actors and actresses such as Shin Won-ho, Lee Jong-suk, Kang Tae-oh, Im Si-wan, Ryu Jun-yeol, Sung Yu-ri, Lee Min-jung, Ha Yeon-soo, Kim Yoo-jung, Shin Eun-soo and Brazilian singer Stephanie Garden were featured in Skin Food Korea commercials.

 In the fall of 2018, the company has struggled following the Chinese revenge on the THAAD establishment in Korea.
-100% of the company stocks has not been publicized and is owned by the Cho Family since 1957, descending from the House of Jeonju Yi, the last Imperial family of the Joseon Dynasty.
+100% of the company stocks has not been publicized and is owned by the Cho Family since 1957.